Interesting facts about Leopard’s mating

 This is possible when the female’s hormone levels rise enough to produce eggs in a process called oestrus

-When a female enters oestrus she will and mark her territory more frequently, thereby attracting the dominant male in the area
+When a female enters oestrus she will mark her territory more frequently, thereby attracting the dominant male in the area

 To stimulate the female to ovulate male leopards have barbs on their penises which dig into the female.